 Three Steps in Your Wine Tasting

 The tour starts with an introduction to the terroir, a French term that literally translates to dirt, or soil.
-It is one of the absolute basics of wine; terroir is how a climate, soil and land formation affect the taste and quality of a wine.
-With a minimum of two persons it is possible to reserve your space on the next tour; Christian and his colleagues prefer to keep the groups small, not exceeding 16 persons because it gives them the possibility to get to know their guests and share their “passion”.
+It is one of the absolute basics of wine: terroir is how the climate, soil and land formation of a particular place affect the taste and quality of a wine.
+With a minimum of two persons it is possible to reserve your space on the next tour; Christian and his colleagues prefer to keep the groups small, because it gives them the possibility to get to know their guests and share their “passion”.

 Included: wine tasting (1 white & 3 red wines) & light lunch

 Another hour is spent in the wine cellar of the farm, a beautiful brick building which houses their stainless steel tanks and French oak barriques.
 It is here that you will be introduced into the biology of wine and the unassuming protagonists of fermentation: yeast and bacteria.
 It may not be necessary to know all of this before you take that first sip, but for those who are just a tad bit curious, Christian is an untiring font of information explaining the science experiment which is inherent in each harvest.